After feeling like she had exhausted her weight-loss options, Sabrina came to Children's National to achieve her goal of a healthier lifestyle.

-Childhood obesity is a complex condition that dramatically increases the risk for other serious health problems.
-Perhaps your child has tried many different weight-loss methods without success.
-Bariatric (weight-loss) surgery is a procedure that can help adolescents reach a healthier weight, when combined with lifestyle changes.
-At Children’s National Health System, our pediatric surgeons specialize in performing weight-loss procedures for children and teenagers and provide a range of support services to help your family achieve a healthier lifestyle.
+Childhood obesity is a complex condition that dramatically increases the risk for other serious health problems, including diabetes, heart disease and depression.
+If your child has tried many different weight-loss methods without success, bariatric (weight-loss) surgery can help your child reach a healthier weight, when combined with lifestyle changes.

 We know that weight-loss surgery is not a decision you and your child are making lightly.
-Together with the family, we create a strong support system to help teens adjust to their new bodies and lifestyle changes.
-Our teen-centered approach features:
+Together with your family, we create a strong support system to help teens adjust to their new bodies and lifestyle changes.

 We perform three types of weight-loss procedures:

 For more information, please contact the Bariatric Surgery team at 1-202-476-2151.